upasadena/interactive-cyoa-tutorial/docs/extending-your-cyoa/index.md

 However you may also wish to display your maximum file size.
 This is how to do it manually:

+!!! tip

+    Make sure to change `YOUR-SIZE-HERE` in the script to the size of your project!

 ```html title="IntCyoaCreator download progress indicator by Agregen"
 <div id="indicator">